natario1/ZoomLayout/README.md

 To make things clearer, when transformation is `none`, the zoom and the real zoom will be identical.
 The distinction is very useful when it comes to imposing min and max constraints to our zoom value.

+Note that these values will change if the `setContentSize` or `setContainerSize` APIs are used with `applyTransformation = true`.

 #### APIs